Your complete guide to Queue Management System.

 Managing customers' queue experience and waiting time is an essential part of delighting your customers.
 The purpose of this page is to give you a central understanding of what a queue management system is, why it's important and how to choose a solution.

-What is Queue Management?
+What is Queue Management System?

 As explained in the article How to manage customers' waiting experience, there are two types of waiting time.